nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 3.2.
 Configuration

-Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`):
+Certain properties of the application can be controlled (e.g App name, logging level) through the configuration file (default: `config.json`).

 ## 4. Code Quality and Testing

 ### 4.1.
 Code Quality

-In Opus, we asipre to attain high quality coding standards by applying the principles of defensive programming.
+In Opus, we aspire to attain high quality coding standards by applying the principles of defensive programming.
 Defensive prgramming principles and techniques enable the developer to handle unexpected situations that may cause a program or a routine to stop working.
-Some examples of defensive coding are:
+Some examples of defensive programming are:
-* Using assertions to check validity of arguments before passing them into functions.
+* Using Assertions to check validity of arguments before passing them into functions.
 * Throwing Excpetions when encountering unexpected events.
-* Enforcing 1-to-1 associations
+* Enforcing 1-to-1 associations.

-A good write up on defensive programming can be found [here](http://www.comp.nus.edu.sg/~cs2103/AY1617S2/files/handouts/%5bL7P2%5d%20Putting%20up%20defenses%20to%20protect%20our%20code.pdf)
+A good write up on defensive programming can be found [here](http://www.comp.nus.edu.sg/~cs2103/AY1617S2/files/handouts/%5bL7P2%5d%20Putting%20up%20defenses%20to%20protect%20our%20code.pdf).

 ### 4.2.
 Testing